Rhett Gardner: Professional

 On March 19, 2019, having concluded his collegiate career, Gardner was signed to a two-year, entry-level contract with the Dallas Stars.
 He was subsequently assigned to the Stars' American Hockey League (AHL) affiliate, the Texas Stars, for the remainder of their 2018–19 season.
 Gardner recorded his first professional assist on Colin Markison’s game-winning goal during a 5–2 win over the Iowa Wild on March 29, 2019.

 Gardner was invited to participate in the Dallas Stars' 2019 training camp prior to the start of the 2019–20 season but was re-assigned to the AHL on September 17.
 He was re-called to the NHL on October 4 prior the Texas Stars' opening night.
 Gardner made his NHL debut on October 5 against the St. Louis Blues, logging four faceoff wins and one hit in 12:04 time on ice.
 He played in six more games for Dallas, posting eight shots on goal and seven hits, before being re-assigned to the AHL.

 Upon joining the Dallas Stars, he records his first career NHL assist in a 2–1 shootout win over the Columbus Blue Jackets on March 14.
 His point, an assist, came off a goal from Joe Pavelski who had redirected Joel Kiviranta's shot on goal.
 A few games later, on March 21, 2021, Gardner scored his first NHL goal in a game against the Nashville Predators.

 On June 24, 2021, Gardner was signed to a two-year, $1.5 million contract extension with the Stars.
 The deal is two-way for the 2021–22 season and one-way for 2022–23 season.

+On July 1, 2023, Gardner left the Stars organization as a free agent in signing a two-year, two-way contract with the Philadelphia Flyers.

+After two seasons in the Flyers organization, Gardner left North America to sign a two-year contract with HC CSKA Moscow of the Kontinental Hockey League on July 8, 2025.